For consumers For business

 Brands receive an overall score, which is based on an average of their score in the key areas—people, the planet, and animals—weighted equally.

 These brands demonstrate leadership in all three areas.
-They are typically very transparent and have both strong policies and strong assurance (for example, from relevant certifications or standards systems) to address the most significant issues across their supply chain.
+They are typically very transparent and have both strong policies and strong assurance (for example, from relevant certifications or standards systems) to address the most significant issues across their value chain.

 These brands adopt policies and practices to manage multiple issues across their supply chain and often demonstrate leadership in one or more areas.